dirtsimple/imposer/specs/Basics.cram.md

 # Sources dump:
     $ IMPOSER_PATH=imposer imposer-cmd sources dummy
     hello from imposer-project.md!
-    warning: state dummy contains PHP tweaks that will not be loaded; tweaks must be defined in the project or global configuration. imposer-project.md
+    warning: module 'dummy' contains PHP tweaks that will not be loaded; tweaks must be defined in the project or global configuration. imposer-project.md
     imposer/dummy.state.md
     imposer/some/state.state.md